CARPE: Context-Aware Image Representation Prioritization via Ensemble for Large Vision-Language Models: Introduction

 Based on this insight, we hypothesize that LVLMs struggle to adaptively discern when to prioritize image representations versus relying on language-based reasoning in a context-dependent manner.
 For example, in vision-centric tasks (e.g., image classification), which requires a strong focus on vision inputs, LVLMs may struggle to appropriately prioritize visual information over language model's reasoning capabilities due to the misalignment.
 This inability to balance visual and textual modalities based on the context could undermine their performance across diverse tasks.

 To address this, we propose a dynamic ensemble approach that integrates two embeddings: (1) raw vision encodings directly from the vision encoder, and (2) final LLM outputs.
-These embeddings provide different visual perspectives, as prior studies have found that when vision features are aligned with language, they tend to focus on different aspects of information \cite{CLIP_21, PVIT_23, CLIP_blind_24, lion_24, pclip_22}.
-For example, \citep{CLIP_21} highlights that image-caption pairs emphasize high-level semantics over detailed descriptions.
+These embeddings provide different visual perspectives, as prior studies have found that when vision features are aligned with language, they tend to focus on different aspects of information \citep{CLIP_21, PVIT_23, CLIP_blind_24, lion_24, pclip_22}.
+For example, \citet{CLIP_21} highlights that image-caption pairs emphasize high-level semantics over detailed descriptions.
 Therefore, by leveraging embeddings before and after LLM alignment, we aim to extract and utilize a richer set of visual features, enabling more effective utilization of suboptimally aligned visual representations.

-Specifically, we fuse these complementary embeddings through a vision-integrator coupled with a context-aware ensemble mechanism, thereby enabling the model to effectively leverage diverse visual perspectives.
+Specifically, we fuse these complementary embeddings through a vision-integrator coupled with a context-aware ensemble mechanism.
 The vision-integrator captures different aspects of vision features, by combining vision encoder's output with LLM output to complement the visual information that may become misaligned during LLM's alignment process.
 Furthermore, the outputs of the vision-integrator and the final LLM output are combined via a context-aware ensemble mechanism guided by a context encoder.
 This context encoder dynamically adjusts ensemble weights based on context from text input, allowing the model to prioritize the vision-integrator output when pre-LLM alignment information is more relevant or the final LLM output when language-based reasoning is more required.
-This design enhances the model’s capacity to adaptively integrate diverse visual information, thereby substantially improving its general visual understanding.
-Thus, we introduce this framework as \textbf{C}ontext-\textbf{A}ware Image \textbf{R}epresentation \textbf{P}rioritization via \textbf{E}nsemble (\methodname), which significantly improves performance on image classification benchmarks and extends benefits to various multimodal zero-shot tasks.
-Extensive experiments demonstrate that \methodname's context-aware ensemble design effectively integrates visual information from diverse perspectives to enhance their general capabilities.
-Our findings show that \methodname's enhanced image understanding not only boosts zero-shot image classification but also increases LVLMs’ overall performance across various benchmarks.
-Finally, designed as a model-agnostic framework, \methodname can be seamlessly integrated with a wide range of open-source LVLMs that comprise a vision encoder and a language model comprising a vision encoder and a language model, thereby ensuring broad applicability and ease of deployment.